zchee/golang-wiki/Diagnostics.md

 **Can I identify whether a specific user/request is responsible for the cost?**

 Go will soon allow users to attach [context-scoped labels](https://github.com/golang/proposal/blob/master/design/17280-profile-labels.md) to pprof records.
 Once profiler labels are available, it will be possible to attach user IDs, request URLs, RPC names, etc. to profiling data which later may be examined by labels.

+---

+To be continued with tracing, runtime stats, debugging and concurrency sections.